DemandCube/Sparkngin/README.md

 ==========
 Pronounced Spark Engine

 Sparkngin is a high-performance persistent message stream engine built on Nginx.
+Nginx + ZeroMQ = Awesome!
 Sparkngin can function as logging, event or message streaming solution.
 When used with Neverwinter Data Platform Sparkngin can stream data to data repositories like Hive, Hbase, Storm and HDFS.

 - This is part of [NeverwinterDP](https://github.com/DemandCube/NeverwinterDP)

 The Problem
 ======
-The core problem is how to stream data from rest calls or ZeroMQ (an endpoint) and send (messages, events, logs) to an end system like (Kafka, Kinesis, Storm, HDFS ...).
+The core problem is how to stream data from rpc calls to HTTP/REST or ZeroMQ (an endpoint) and send (messages, events, logs) to an end system like (Kafka, Kinesis, Storm, HDFS ...).
 We want this to be horizonatally scalable HA and high-performance way that allows for reliable  delivery of messages.

 Features
 ======